mettle/sendportal-docs/api-segment-subscribers.md

 ## Delete

-Removes the provided subscribers from the segment.
+Removes the given tag from the subscribers provided in the request.

 #### Endpoint

-`DELETE /api/v1/workspaces/{workspaceId}/segments/{segmentId}/subscribers`
+`DELETE /api/v1/workspaces/{workspaceId}/tags/{tagId}/subscribers`

 #### Expected Response Code
 200